ajschumacher/gadsdc/05-ML_kaggle/README.md

 Read [A few useful things to know about machine learning](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).
 We're reading this paper now, and then again toward the end of the class; this is your first read through it.

+Optional:

+* Go through Fortmann-Roe's [Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).
+This is perhaps a more readable introduction and covers KNN, which we're doing in class.

 ### Questions